Jeonni/coz-zip/README.md

 # coz-zip

-Record what I studied at CodeStates!
+Record what I studied.. ⏳⌛